Updates

 Health Briefs

-The study was supported by the SickKids Industry Partnerships & Commercialization office, the Sontag Foundation, the Ontario Early Researcher Award program, the Canadian Cancer Society, the Cancer Research Society, NSERC, the American Brain Tumor Association, and many others.
-For more details, read the full paper in Developmental Cell.
+The project received support from multiple organizations, including the SickKids Industry Partnerships & Commercialization Office, the Sontag Foundation, the Ontario Early Researcher Award program, the Canadian Cancer Society, the Cancer Research Society, NSERC, the American Brain Tumor Association, and numerous other partners.